ClemBotProject/ClemBot/ClemBot.Docs/docs/CommandRestrictions.md

 ### Enable

 Enables the given command either server-wide or in the specified channel.
+If a channel enable command is invoked while a command has a server-wide restriction applied the command will be white listed for that specific channel.
+It can be redisabled with !command disable.

 #### Required [Claims](./Claims.md)
 - `command_restrictions_edit`